DemISee1/3040-Assignment-3/README.md

 ## Endpoints

-This section covers the API endpoints and parameters, essential for currency conversion.
+This section covers the API endpoints and parameters they need.

 GET `/v1/convert`

 - The API endpoint accepts a query string parameter consisting of:
     - `from` The source currency.
     - `to` The target currency for conversion.